IBM/ocp-ipi-powervc/README.md

 Example usage:
 ```
-$ ocp-ipi-powervc-linux-amd64 check-alive --serverIP ${controller_ip} -shouldDebug false
+$ ocp-ipi-powervc-linux-amd64 check-alive --serverIP ${controller_ip} --shouldDebug false
 ```

 args:
-- `serverIP` The IP address of the controller.
+- `serverIP` The IP address or hostname of the controller.

-- `shouldDebug` defauts to `false`.
+- `shouldDebug` defaults to `false`.
 This will cause the program to output verbose debugging information.

 ## create-bastion